 Centre State - South Carolina specializes in current play releases and contemporary dramas, comedies and musicals with an emphasis on Obie, Tony and Pulitzer Prize winners.
 A new play festival is held annually.
 The facility is also available for rental.

-Housed in the historic Smith-Barney building in downtown Greenville, Centre Stage is an acclaimed theater and production company that puts on plays and musicals.
+Housed in the historic Smith-Barney Building in downtown Greenville, Centre Stage is an acclaimed theater and production company that puts on plays and musicals.
 This unique theater seats 285 people, and in addition to their normal seasonal performances, Centre Stage also hosts a number of film screenings, concerts, guest lectures, art exhibits and other local events.
-Please check their website for a current list of performances, show times and ticket prices.
+Ticket prices vary depending on show.

-Located amidst the many popular dining and shopping options of Downtown Greenville, The Peace Center is a hidden gem among the many live entertainment venues in South Carolina.
-Featuring a full range of ways to enjoy some of the biggest acts in entertainment today, from white glove service to spacious seating with extra leg room, Greenville locals and students alike flock here to see their favorite acts.
-A beautiful facility that looks even more striking when lit up after dark, The Peace Center is comprised of the indoor Peace Center Hall and Gunter Theatre, as well as the outdoor DowBrands Amphitheatre.
+Located amidst the many popular dining and shopping options of downtown Greenville, The Peace Center for the Performing Arts provides more expressive pursuits.
+It plays host to a full range of performers, from the Muppets and Disney to classical music and Broadway, Greenville locals flock here to see their favorite acts.
+The center is a beautiful facility that looks even more striking when illuminated after dark, Inside the Peace Center visitors will find the Center Hall and Gunter Theatre, as well as the DowBrands Amphitheatre.
 Located on the banks of the Reedy River, this is the perfect place to take in a show anytime of the year.

 The Little Theatre has been delighting audiences in Greenville since the early 1920s.
 It is an institution.
 Through the years, the Little Theatre has put on productions of Fiddler on the Roof, To Kill A Mockingbird, Guys and Dolls, A Christmas Carol, and so many other timeless classics.
 For those looking to take up the art of acting, classes are offered for both adults and children.